 Starting post-secondary is a big decision which affects the whole family.
 At NIC we will help you prepare for the next chapter.
 Whether your student’s goal is to transition into the workforce or to further their education before transferring seamlessly to university, our goal is to help them succeed.

-NIC Student Recruiter-Advisors are here to support high school students’ transitions to post-secondary education.
-Please encourage your high school students to reach out to either Renae or Danielle by scheduling an appointment as a “Program Exploration/Apply to NIC”.
+NIC Student Recruiter-Advisors are here to support students’ transitions to post-secondary education.
+Please encourage your students to connect with a student recruiter-advisor.
 If students would like to connect with our Indigenous Education Navigators, please schedule an appointment with one of our Indigenous Education Navigators as a “Future Indigenous NIC Student”.

 Are you the parent or guardian of a new or returning NIC student?
 A family's experience may be different to that of a student - it's an experience with its own questions, concerns and anticipations.
 At NIC, we want parents/guardians to have the information you need to support students in making important academic and life choices.
 Join Members of NIC student services have put together a video to provide resources and answer your questions.
 Click here to watch.